Popular Places to Visit in Goa

 How to reach from Panaji: Anjuna Beach is 29 km away from Panaji and one can take buses or cab to reach there.

 Club Cubana calls itself the “Nightclub in the Sky”.
-It is an appropriate name for a club located in a remote location on top of the Arpora hill in North Goa.
+It is an appropriate name for a club located in a remote location on top of the Arpora hill in North Goa and it is also top places to visit in Goa.
 But though remote, Club Cubana is a great attraction for partygoers.
 It has revolving flash lights which throw their colourful lights all over the neighbourhood all night long, thereby attracting customers.
 There is a spacious dance floor where you can groove to the beats and there is also a swimming pool with a lounge which adds to the feeling of luxuriousness that characterises Club Cubana.

 The club operates within strict parameters.
 It is open only from October to April and caters especially to couples and ladies.
 Stag entries are not encouraged though some are allowed in on rare occasions, for example, if they form part of a larger group of couples.
 Their attempt is geared towards maintaining an environment where people can let their hair down without worrying about security concerns.